wptrainingteam/content-editor-overview/README.md

 ![Text Styles buttons for bold and italic](/images/content-editor-text-styles-buttons.png)

-The first three buttons in the toolbar are basic styles for the copy in your post.
+The first two buttons in the toolbar are basic styles for the copy in your post.
 You see these style options in many word processing programs and they can be used on individual words, entire sentences, complete paragraphs, or an entire document.

 **Bold**: **Bolds text** (select the text and click the Bold button - or press cmd+b (Mac), ctl+b (PC) on your keyboard)